Chapter VII of the United Nations Charter: Articles 41, 42, 43, and 44

+In 1947, the Military Staff Committee reported its recommendations to the Security Council regarding the implementation of Article 43.
+The Chiefs of Staff of the Permanent Members, split by Cold War politics, could not agree.
+Of the 41 articles in the Report of the Military Staff Committee (UN Document S/336) (April 30, 1947) only 25 could be agreed between the five powers.
+Thus Article 43 agreements have never been concluded.
+However, the Security Council remained technically seized of the matter until 1997.

 Chapter VII Resolutions

 Most Chapter VII resolutions (1) determine the existence of a threat to the peace, a breach of the peace, or an act of aggression in accordance with Article 39, and (2) make a decision explicitly under Chapter VII.
 However, not all resolutions are that explicit, there is disagreement about the Chapter VII status of a small number of resolutions.
 As a reaction to this ambiguity, a formal definition of Chapter VII resolutions has recently been proposed:

 Chapter VII resolutions are very rarely isolated measures.
 Often the first response to a crisis is a resolution demanding the crisis be ended.
 This is only later followed by an actual Chapter VII resolution detailing the measures required to secure compliance with the first resolution.
 Sometimes dozens of resolutions are passed in subsequent years to modify and extend the mandate of the first Chapter VII resolution as the situation evolves.

 The list of Chapter VII interventions includes: